zhmcclient/python-zhmcclient/CONTRIBUTING.rst

   why the change is useful.
 * The commit message must follow the format explained below.

+What comprises a "logical" change is subject to sound judgement.
+Sometimes, it makes sense to produce a set of commits for a feature (even if not large).
+For example, a first commit may introduce a (presumably) compatible API change without exploitation of that feature.
+With only this commit applied, it should be demonstrable that everything is still working as before.
+The next commit may be the exploitation of the feature in other components.

 For further discussion of good and bad practices regarding commits, see:

 * `OpenStack Git Commit Good Practice`_